lsst-dm/dmtn-056/design.rst

 Python API
 ----------

-The Python representation of a :ref:`Dataset` is in some sense a :ref:`ConcreteDataset`, and hence we have no Python "Dataset" class.
+The Python representation of a :ref:`Dataset` is in some sense a :ref:`InMemoryDataset`, and hence we have no Python "Dataset" class.

 But the equivalent to the complete SQL representation of a Dataset in the :ref:`CommonSchema` is a useful data structure in Python: the :py:class:`DatasetHandle` class.